 We’ve tried a lot of different formulas and the weekend long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
 For all events, we want our Organizers to be setup for success.
 If we find your team is capable to host the event, we’ll allow it under some additional guidelines.

-All Startup Weekends must have a certified Startup Weekend Facilitator chosen by the Regional Manager, and associated expenses must be included within the event budget.
+All Techstars Startup Weekends must have a certified Techstars Startup Weekend Facilitator chosen by the Regional Manager, and associated expenses must be included within the event budget.

-No Startup Weekend should have more than 125 active participants.
+No Techstars Startup Weekend should have more than 125 active participants.

 We’ve found that event quality starts to decrease once an event reaches more than 125 attendees.
 Bigger events mean there are less resources available to attendees (and it can be very overwhelming to have everyone sit through 25 presentations on Sunday night).

-All Startup Weekends must give proper recognition to global partners and local sponsors.
+All Techstars Startup Weekends must give proper recognition to global partners and local sponsors.